SC-GroupHK/SC-GroupHK.github.io/_members/Austin-Lee.md

 image: images/Austin.jpg
 email: austin.lee@polyu.edu.hk
 ---
-Full-time staff in polyU, Staff No.:BF1761
+Full-time staff in polyU, Staff No.: BF1761

+Research Interests:

-Research Interests: Investigation of different antibiotics that effective to inhibit the growth of bacteria Klebsiella pneumoniae
+Investigation of different antibiotics that effective to inhibit the growth of bacteria Klebsiella pneumoniae

 Two types of experiments mainly performed: